pragmasoft-ua/kite-chat/k1te-server/README.md

 ### Public URL

 In order to test telegram webhooks, you need public url.
 One way to obtain it for local development is [ngrok](https://ngrok.com/download).
 Install it with `choco install ngrok` on Windows, `snap install ngrok` on Linux, `brew install ngrok/ngrok/ngrok` on Mac.
 Then run command `ngrok http 8080` from the command line.
 Ngrok writes public url to its output like
 `Forwarding https://71d6-185-235-173-207.eu.ngrok.io -> http://localhost:8080`.
-Copy the first url and add it as a value of the `%dev.webhook.host` property in the `.env` config file.
+Copy the **host name** from the first url and use it as a value of the `%dev.host.name=71d6-185-235-173-207.eu.ngrok.io` property in the `.env` config file.
 If you don't have `.env` config file, first create it by copying from `.env.example.txt`

 Alternatively, you can use Microsoft [devtunnels](https://learn.microsoft.com/ru-ru/azure/developer/dev-tunnels/overview) for the same purpose, which has some benefits, like VsCode integration, permanent URL, auth.